arneb/django-messages/README.rst

 ==========================================

 Django-messages enables your users to send private messages to each other.
-It provides a basic set of functionality your would expect from such a system.
+It provides a basic set of functionality that you would expect from such a system.
 Every user has an Inbox, an Outbox and a Trash.
-Messages can be composed and there is an easy url-based approach to preloading the compose-form with the recipient-user, which makes it extremly easy to put "send xyz a message" links on a profile-page.
+Messages can be composed and there is an easy, url-based approach to preloading the compose-form with the recipient-user, which makes it extremly easy to put "send xyz a message" links on a profile-page.